mitre-attack/attack-navigator/USAGE.md

 # Layers

 A layer constitutes a view of the tactics and techniques matrix for a specific technology domain.
-Version 4.4 of the Navigator can manipulate either the Enterprise, Mobile, or ICS ATT&CK technology domain knowledge bases.
+In more recent versions, the Navigator can manipulate either the Enterprise, Mobile, or ICS ATT&CK technology domain knowledge bases.
 Within a technology domain, the Navigator allows you to filter your view of the matrix in a variety of ways, displaying the tactics and techniques that are important to you.

 You can view the definition of any technique in the visible matrix by right-clicking on the technique and selecting " view technique" in the pop-up menu.
 A new browser tab will be opened displaying the definition of the technique.
 In this